 Thom Cope is a partner who practices in the firm’s Employment and Labor Section.
 Thom is licensed to practice in Nebraska, California and Arizona.
 He has served as a judge in the area of public employment law and is listed in Best Lawyers in America, Arizona’s Finest Lawyers, and Southwest Super Lawyers.
 He is the author of The Executive Guide to Employment Practices, and the 2013 Supplement on The Age Discrimination in Employment Act for the Arizona Employment Law Handbook.
-In 2014, he published How Not to be a Stupid Manager.
+His latest book is How Not to be a Stupid Manager.

 He graduated with a Bachelor of Arts in History and Political Science from Syracuse University with Honors, and earned his Juris Doctor from the University of Nebraska College of Law.
 He has been practicing law since 1972.
 For twenty years, Thom was the Managing Partner of his firm, Polsky, Cope, Shiffermiller, in Lincoln, Nebraska.
 He has been in-house counsel to companies in San Francisco and New York City.

-Thom has tried over 80 jury trials to verdict, in all areas of employment law, wage & hour, and National Labor Relations Board matters.
+Thom has tried over 80 jury trials to verdict, in all areas of Employment Law, Wage & Hour, and National Labor Relations Board matters.
 Additionally, he is a Mediator/Trainer for the Arizona Civil Rights Division of the Arizona Attorney General’s Office.
-As a lecturer, Thom teaches Business Law, The U.S. Constitution and Organizational Ethics at the University of Phoenix and was an adjunct professor in Labor Law at Pima Community College.
+As a lecturer, Thom teaches Business Law, The U.S. Constitution History, Organizational Ethics and Human Resource Management Classes at the University of Phoenix and was an Adjunct Professor in Labor Law at Pima Community College.
 He is a Fellow of the College of Labor & Employment Lawyers, and is a member of the American Board of Trial Advocates.

-Thom is the Newsletter Editor of the ADR Section of the Arizona State Bar Association.
-He is on the Board of Literacy Connects and is currently the Board Chair of the Marana Chamber of Commerce.
+Thom is a former Newsletter Editor of the ADR Section of the Arizona State Bar Association.
+He serves on many non-profit organizations as a board member and volunteer and is a past Board Chair of the Marana Chamber of Commerce.

 - U.S. Supreme Court